kadenf17/kadenf17.github.io/_posts/2023-12-18-Yoyo-Analysis-Part-1.md

 ## The End of the Beginning

 I’m excited to explore questions with you like:
--	What are the most expensive yoyos (what about by brand)
+-	What are the most expensive yoyos? (what about by brand?)
 -	What effect does the material have on yoyo price?
 -	Do certain manufacturers use better materials in their yoyos?
 -	Does one brand of yoyo stand out above the rest?